North Wales Women's Football League

 The North Wales Women's Football League was a football league in North Wales.
 The league was formed in 2003.
 It was at the third tier of the league pyramid, offering promotion to the Adran North.
-After the 2024–25 season it was split into two new leagues, the North Wales Coast Women's Football League and the North East Wales Women's Football League.
+After the 2024–25 season it was split into two new leagues, the North Wales Coast Women's Football League and the North East Wales Women's Football League, though in August 2025 it was confirmed that the North East Wales League was absorbed into the new Central Wales North Women's League.